View FREE Lessons!

 Definition of Fundamental Analysis:

-Fundamental analysis is an evaluation of a company based on the underlying strength of the business as determined by analyzing financial statements and macroeconomic trends.
+Fundamental analysis is an evaluation of a company based on its underlying strength as determined by analyzing financial statements and macroeconomic trends.

 Basic questions considered in fundamental analysis include:

 Fundamental analysis is one school of choosing a company.
 Other investors rely more on technical analysis.
 Technical analysts only study graphs and charts, seeking patterns that point to the future direction of a stock.
 They seek “support levels,” “breakouts,” and other patterns.

 - Is the company consistently earning a profit?

 - What has been the trend of the profit?
 Is it growing at an increasing rate?

 - What caused the growth?
 Is it expected to continue to grow?

 - Is the company overburdened with debt obligations?

 - Has the company consistently paid a dividend?
 If so, has there been a consistent increase in dividends?

 - How does the company compare to its competitors?
 Is it a market leader?